 After law school, Lynn was law clerk to Honorable Maurice B. Cohill, Jr. of the United States District Court, Western District of Pennsylvania.
 Lynn earned her law degree from Vanderbilt University School of Law and received the Junius I. Allison Prize for Public Interest Work.
 She received her bachelor’s degree in economics with honors from Washington and Jefferson College, where she graduated Phi Beta Kappa.

 Lynn is a sought-after speaker and has published articles on mental illness, intellectual disabilities, the death penalty, appellate practice, medical liability and a variety of business-related issues.
+In 2022, she was also recognized as an Unsung Hero by The Legal Intelligencer.

 Lynn is also an avid tennis player, writes a tennis blog and generally tries to keep up with her teenaged daughter on the court.
 Together they have organized tennis community service events, which provide free tennis racquets and instruction to local children in need.